Bob Greve

-Robert "Bob" Greve (born 30 November 1934) is a former Australian rules footballer, who played in the Victorian Football League (VFL).
+Robert Greve (born 30 November 1934) is a former Australian rules footballer, who played in the Victorian Football League (VFL).

 Greve played as a second rover in most games.
 He was a member of the losing Collingwood team against Melbourne in the 1956 Grand Final, and saw action as a reserve in Collingwood's successful grand final team in 1958.